Newbury railway station

-The station was once a junction with the now-defunct north–south Didcot, Newbury and Southampton Railway.
-It was also the junction for the also defunct Lambourn Valley Railway.
+The station was formerly a junction with both the north–south Didcot, Newbury and Southampton Railway and for the Lambourn Valley Railway.

 History

 Line opening

 Newbury station was opened on 21 December 1847 as part of the Berks and Hants Railway from Reading to Hungerford.
 Newbury was an important junction on the Didcot, Newbury and Southampton Railway (DN&SR), the first section of which opened between Didcot and Newbury in 1881.
 The route to Winchester was then opened in 1885 but it was not until 1891 that a route to Southampton was completed.
 However, the route did not include the planned independent Southampton terminus and instead used the terminus owned by the London and South Western Railway.

-In 1898 the Lambourn Valley Railway (LVR) was opened which ran from the west of the station to Lambourn, north-west of Newbury.
+In 1898, the Lambourn Valley Railway (LVR) was opened which ran from the west of the station to Lambourn, north-west of Newbury.
 Trains to Lambourn started from the bay on the north platform at its western end.

 Station expansion

-By 1890 Newbury was an important station and junction.
+By 1890, Newbury was an important station and junction.
 There were two lines through the station covered by an overall roof, plus a footbridge, turntable, goods yard and two bay platforms.
 However, the expansion of the DN&SR and the later opening of the LVR created a bottleneck in Newbury, especially for express trains on the Reading to Plymouth line.

-Between 1908 and 1910 the station was rebuilt to extend the platforms and create two loops to ensure trains stopping at the station did not block the line for express and freight trains.
+Between 1908 and 1910, the station was rebuilt to extend the platforms and create two loops to ensure trains stopping at the station did not block the line for express and freight trains.
 Red brick was used for the new station buildings which are still in use today.
 A new footbridge was built across the station.

 The expansion also included the building of two signal boxes, one at each end of the station.
 It was possible to hear the bells in these boxes ringing from a point mid-way along the main platforms.
-Access to the yard became possible from the Down and Up through lines and the main Up (north) platform.
+Access to the yard became possible from the down and up through lines and the main up (north) platform.